 Once you’ve set up your delivery zones and fees, set up a reminder for yourself to check your delivery zones every 6 months.
 In addition to monitoring your delivery performance, you should use this reminder to check local gas, insurance, and labor costs.
 If necessary, increase your delivery fees slightly.

 Delivery zones and fees are the best way to ensure your delivery service remains a profitable part of your business.
 Looking for more ways to increase the profitability of your delivery program?
-Download Profitable Restaurant Delivery: A POS Technology Field Guide.
+Download More Profitable Delivery: a 30-Day Plan.

 Posted on Thu, May 16, 2019 @ 07:05 AM.